 4.6.6.
-Publishing new certificate
+New certificate publication

 4.7.
 Certificate data modification

 Data modification means replacing the currently used (currently valid) certificate with a new certificate, in which - with relation to the replaced certificate - some information included in it, including the public key, may be changed.